neuro4ml/neuro4ml.github.io/Week_9/1-Does_Work.md

 But really how to understand complex networks is an open issue in neuroscience.

-So does neuroscience work? {cite:t}`https://doi.org/10.1371/journal.pcbi.1005268` suggests that, our current approaches may not.
+So does neuroscience work? {cite:t}`https://doi.org/10.1371/journal.pcbi.1005268` suggests that our current approaches may not.
 So we need better methods and we need ground truth systems in which we can validate these.